 Is there a link between troubled teens and addiction?
 If you have a teen that’s a good student, are they still at risk for drug addiction development?
 While there are reasons to believe your child may be at risk in both situations, there is also a lot of treatment available to help them.
 When it comes to teen addiction, you can put their trust in our team for support and guidance.
-At Fort Behavioral Health, we help all teens with addiction.
+At Fort Behavioral Health, we help young women struggling with addiction in our female-only adolescent treatment program.
 To learn more about our treatment options, contact our team today at 844.332.1807

 What’s the Link Between Troubled Teens and Addiction?

 A troubled teen can be any teen that is at a higher risk for stress in their life.
 It may be a teen that does not have a stable home life.
 It may be a teen that has suffered trauma or abuse at a young age.
 Some teens are just more exposed to drugs and alcohol.
 Other times, none of these problems exist, and yet troubled teens and substance abuse happen.
 Why does this happen?